reef-technologies/handbook/docs/VirtualBox.md

 Guide on resizing linux partitions in case you'd need to grow the device can be found [here](https://www.vultr.com/docs/block-storage#:~:text=Resize%20the%20filesystem%20-%20Linux)

-VirtualBox guest additions from the "CD" that comes with VirtualBox works better than what you can get fromm `apt`.
+VirtualBox guest additions from the "CD" that comes with VirtualBox works better than what you can get from `apt`.